Edinburgh Events and Reading Groups

 Mary's Feminist Fiction Reading Group

-We are back with the wonderful Feminist Fiction Reading Group!
-A place to discover and enjoy a range of titles and themes lovingly hand picked by …
+Welcome to the wonderful Feminist Fiction Reading Group!
+A place to discover and enjoy a range of titles and themes lovingly hand picked by Mary.
+Woven …

 View event details